What Are VoIP Adapters?

-Do you want to connect your VoIP Adapter to your wireless network?
-Sure, you do.
-Hooking up your VoIP adapter with a Wi-Fi hotspot means you can take your IP phone anywhere you go.
-It offers you mobility.
+Are you considering connecting a VoIP adapter to your wireless network to improve how your business communicates?
+Hooking up your VoIP adapter with a Wi-Fi hotspot means you can take your IP phone everywhere you go.

 That means you’ll be able to make calls using an IP phone if you are within range of the network.
 It’s that simple.